kyltec/R10/README.md

 # R10

-R10 is a cross platform (iOS/Android) schedule app.
-Some features of the app include favouriting sessions, viewing more about speakers on wikipedia and viewing the location on google maps.
+R10 is a cross-platform (iOS/Android) mobile app created for a conference coming up.
+Some features of the app include a schedule, sessions, favouriting sessions, and a small bio of the speakers.
+A future consideration is adding the location of the conference on google maps.

 ## Screenshots